Babyproof Home – National Baby Safety Month

 3. Keep Toxic Products Out of Reach

-The medicine you take can be incredibly harmful for your toddler to ingest.
+The medicine you take can be incredibly harmful to your toddler to ingest.
 To avoid this, make sure the security caps on your medicine bottles are locked.
 In addition, you can lock your medicine cabinet for extra precaution.

 4. Secure Heavy Furniture